jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

   >
     <img
       src="/images/MB_GAdome.jpg"
-      alt="Mercedes-Benz Stadium and the Georgia Dome in Atlanta, photographed while both stadiums stood side by side." style="max-width: 100%; height: auto; cursor: zoom-in;"
+      alt="Aerial view of Georgia Dome and Mercedes-Benz Stadium, with downtown Atlanta in the background." style="max-width: 100%; height: auto; cursor: zoom-in;"
     >
   </a>
   <figcaption>
-    Mercedes-Benz Stadium and the Georgia Dome in Atlanta during the brief period when both venues stood side by side.
+    The Georgia Dome (left) and Mercedes-Benz Stadium (right) in downtown Atlanta, photographed while both stadiums stood side by side in 2017.
+Both venues hosted the Atlanta Falcons, and the latter also hosts Atlanta United of Major League Soccer.
     [<a href="https://www.loc.gov/resource/highsm.46748/" target="_blank" rel="noopener noreferrer">Carol M. Highsmith Archive, Library of Congress</a>].
   </figcaption>
 </figure>

 ## The Next Generation: NFL Stadium Construction Since 2020

 The 2020s have already been a productive and expensive era for NFL stadium-building.
-By the end of the 2020s, five new venues will have opened, and three more are slated to be built in the 2030s.
+By the end of the decade, five new venues will have opened, and three more are slated to be built in the 2030s.
 <figure style="text-align: center;">
   <img src="/images/new_nfl.png"
        alt="Bar chart comparing total and public construction costs for NFL stadium projects since 2020, in billions of current dollars.
 SoFi Stadium for the Rams and Chargers cost $5.50 billion with no public construction contribution, while Allegiant Stadium cost $1.97 billion with $0.75 billion public, Buffalo’s new stadium $2.20 billion with $0.85 billion public, Tennessee’s new stadium $2.20 billion with $1.26 billion public, Cleveland’s planned stadium $2.40 billion with $0.90 billion public, Washington’s planned stadium $2.70 billion with $0.93 billion public, and Kansas City’s planned stadium $3.00 billion with $1.80 billion public.
 Denver’s proposed 2031 stadium cost is listed as TBD."